shvets/jlaunchpad/docs/README.txt

 - Launcher Home (LAUNCHER_HOME);
 - Repository Home (REPOSITORY_HOME).

-Java Home variable specify which version of Java will be used for launching Java application.
+Java Home variable specifies the location of JDK that will be used for launching Java application.

 Launcher Home is the location, where launcher will be installed.

-Repository Home is used for storing all required by the launcher and launching program java libraries (local repository).
+Repository Home (local repository) is used for storing all java libraries, required by the launcher and launching program.

     Architecture